scimusmn/stele/readme.md

 <img align="right" alt="Image of a Maya stele at Copan" src="/media/copan.png" />
 A control system for kiosked web browsers, built on top of Selenium, WebDriver, and Chrome.

-### Work in Progress
-This is a sketch and is not ready for production.

 ### Installation
 #### 1. Install Python
 #### 2. Install the Selenium Python wrapper